Quick answer

 Carriers throttle for two main reasons — and it helps to understand both separately, because they have different names in your plan's fine print.

-2. Video throttling.
 Some carriers permanently cap video streaming speeds regardless of how much data you've used.
-Mint Mobile limits video to 480p SD on their unlimited plan.
 This isn't a punishment for heavy use — it's an always-on restriction baked into the plan tier.

-3. Hotspot throttling.
-Separate from your main data, hotspot data has its own cap and its own throttle.
+Hotspot data has its own cap and its own throttle — tracked separately from your main data.
 After you hit the hotspot limit, hotspot speeds drop while your phone's regular data may still be at full speed.
-These two buckets are tracked independently.

 Throttling vs. deprioritization — not the same thing